kkulebaev/obsidian/README.md

 Used in the most basic way, you can edit and preview Markdown files.
 But its true power lies in managing a densely networked knowledge base.

-## Installation from flatpack
+## Installation from Flatpack
-The installation process is described in the next section - [Installation Obsidian from Flatpak](Installation%20Obsidian%20from%20Flatpak.md)
+The installation process is described in the next section - [Installation Obsidian from Flatpack](Installation%20Obsidian%20from%20Flatpack.md).

+## Obsidian Help
+[Obsidian Help](https://help.obsidian.md/Home) - official Obsidian Help site, where you can find tips and guides on how to use.